ballerina-platform/ballerina-distribution/examples/websocket-retry-client/websocket_retry_client.md

-# WebSocket client - Retry on failure
+# WebSocket client - Retry

-If the WebSocket client lost the connection due to some transient failure, it automatically tries to reconnect to the given backend.
+If the WebSocket client lost the connection due to some transient failure such as momentary loss of network connectivity or temporary unavailability of a service, it automatically tries to reconnect to the given backend.
+The client only retries when there is a connection error at the handshake phase or if an abnormal closure with the status code(1006) receives once the connection is upgraded to a WebSocket connection.
+The connection closures with mutual acknowledgements will not be retried.
 If the maximum reconnect attempt is reached it gives up on the connection.

 ::: code websocket_retry_client.bal :::